-In VBA, there are several ways to run a macro within a macro, and even run a macro from another workbook.
-On forums these methods are used interchangeably depending on the commenter’s personal preferences.
+In VBA, there are several ways to run a macro from a macro, and even run a macro from another workbook.
+On forums, these methods are used interchangeably depending on the commenter’s personal preferences.
 This can lead to confusion for anybody trying to learn VBA.
 Depending on the method for running/calling the macro, the syntax is slightly different.

-This post shows these common methods and how to use them.
+This post shows these common methods to run and macro from a macro and how to use them.

-The standard method for calling a macro contained in the same workbook are detailed below.
+There are 3 common methods for calling a macro contained in the same workbook.

 Use the macro’s name